 I hope you liked my first Travel Trivia post!
 Let me know in the comments if you know any other interesting facts about Austria or if I’ve made a mistake somewhere. 🙂

-P.S.: Come check out my photo travel guide from all the places I visited in Austria and my Pinterest board with all the interesting sights.
+P.S.: Come check out my photo travel guides from all the places I visited in Austria and my Pinterest board with all the interesting sights.

 Buy me coffee and support my blog